MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

 ## Export the 3D model

 Next, you need to export the model to a usable format that Dynamics 365 Import Tool (Preview) can read.
-Settings will need to be adjusted so that the lowest density model is exported.
+You need to adjust settings so  the lowest density model is exported.

 1. In the **Save as** type box, select **OBJ files (*.obj)**.